-It’s the balance of the ability to focus and the ability to let my mind go that has me feeling like I’ve found my exercise sweet spot.
+It’s the balance of the ability to focus and the ability to let my mind go that has me feeling like I’ve found my perfect exercise.

 What type of exercise do you enjoy?
-Have you ever thought about how your exercise can support your energetically and emotionally like this?
+Have you ever thought about how your exercise can support you energetically and emotionally like this?